 - Death of muscle and skin tissues (gangrene)

 The best way to prevent claudication is to maintain a healthy lifestyle and control certain medical conditions.
 That means:

 - If you have diabetes, keep your blood sugar in good control

 - Maintain a healthy weight

 - Quit smoking if you're a smoker

 Claudication may go undiagnosed because many people consider the pain to be an unwelcome but typical part of aging.
 Some people simply reduce their activity level to avoid the pain.

-A diagnosis of claudication and peripheral artery disease is based on a review of your symptoms, a physical exam, evaluation of the skin on your affected limbs, and tests to check blood flow.
+A diagnosis of claudication and peripheral artery disease is based on a review of symptoms, a physical exam, evaluation of the skin on the limbs, and tests to check blood flow.